Privacy Policy

 - Implementing a secure product procurement management procedure.

-- Complying with the requirements of current legislation, especially regarding the Protection of Personal Data: GDPR and LOPDGDD.
+- Complying with the requirements of current legislation, especially regarding Personal Data Protection: GDPR and LOPDGDD.

 - Complying with the Policies and Procedures defined in our Security Documentation.

-- Introducing ongoing improvement processes that enable us to make permanent progress in our Information Security management.
+- Introducing continuous improvement processes that allow a permanent advance in our Information Security management.

-- Managing and developing plans for the management and processing of risks with a standards-based risk analysis and management methodology used.
+- Managing and developing plans for risk management and treatment with a standards-based risk analysis and management methodology.

 - Securely managing internal and external communications, as well as information stored and in transit.